Curious4Tech/Enhanced-Server-Redundancy-Solutions-for-Uninterrupted-Service/README.md

 3. **Promote DC2 as a secondary domain controller** by joining the existing domain `nextechiq.local`.

-Use the `Install-ADDSDomainController` cmdlet to add your domain contraoller to your existing domain, here `nextechiq.local`.
+Use the `Install-ADDSDomainController` cmdlet to add your domain controller to your existing domain, here `nextechiq.local`.
 Remember to run this command as an administrator in PowerShell.

 ```
    Install-ADDSDomainController -DomainName "YourDomainName.com" -InstallDns -Credential (Get-Credential) -SafeModeAdministratorPassword (ConvertTo-SecureString -AsPlainText "YourSafeModePassword" -Force)